What is type 2 diabetes?

 Mrs Y is a very cheerful 52 year old high school teacher and a mother of 4 kids.
 She is always busy with her work and taking care of her children and her house.
 She always puts other’s need before her own.
 She had been happy and healthy all her life.
 She had not been to a doctor for the last 12 years.

 In the last month or so, she has not felt very well.
-She seemed to have developed some generalized weakness and is overall not feeling well.
+She seemed to have developed some generalized weakness and is just not feeling well.
 Her appetite has gone down and she feels nauseated at times.
 She has noticed that her clothes do not fit her anymore and she had to buy a new pair of shoes as her legs seemed to be getting bigger.
-She was getting more puffier everyday.
-She tried her best to hide her symptoms as far as she could as she did not want to bother anyone.
+She was getting puffier everyday.
+She tried her best to hide her symptoms as she did not want to bother anyone.
 But her husband noticed the changes and was very concerned.
-Her took her to the doctor.
-The doctor run some blood tests and immediately sent the patient out to the hospital for further investigation.
+He took her to the doctor.
+The doctor ran some blood tests and immediately sent the patient out to the hospital for further investigation.

-I went to her hospital bedside, looked at the blood work and asked her a few more questions to see if she had any symptoms in the past.
+I evaluated her in the hospital.
+I looked at the blood work and asked her a few more questions to see if she had any symptoms in the past.
 She told me the only symptoms she had was the tiredness, swelling and some nausea.
 She also insisted that everything started about a month ago.
 She denied ever having any other symptoms prior to that.

 On the blood tests, patient had a very low albumin.
-Albumin is a kind of protein that flows in our blood.
-Among several other functions, albumin helps to keep our blood inside our blood vessels.
+Albumin is a protein present in our blood.
 Our blood is composed of both solid and liquid parts.
 Water is the most important liquid component of our blood.
 Albumin helps prevent the leakage of water from our blood vessels.
 When the albumin is low, our tissue absorbs more than normal amounts of water from the blood and that reduces our circulating blood volume.
-That can cause weakness.
-At the same time, the leaked water causes our body to swell up.
+The leaked water causes our body to swell up.

-I then ran some tests on her urine and that gave me a quick answer about where all the albumin went.
-It all went out in her urine.
+I then ran some tests on her urine.
 She had a very large amount of albumin in her urine.
 It could account for all the albumin lost from her blood.

 I hope this sad story of a wonderful woman helped you learn that the most common symptom of diabetes is no symptom at all.
 I hope this will encourage you to get tested for diabetes and avoid complications of undiagnosed and uncontrolled diabetes.